MetaNetX/MNXtools/doc/convert_manual.md

 **CHEM_ISOMERIC**

-* Two or more different MNXref identifers are related by isomeric parent/child relationships
+* Two or more different MNXref identifiers are related by isomeric parent/child relationships
-* _Suggested model improvement_: precise the sterochistry of the parent identifier, as it might be the same metabolite as the child or a different one.
+* _Suggested model improvement_: precise the stereochemistry of the parent identifier, as it might be the same metabolite as the child or a different one.

 **COMP_MAP_OK**